Migrate WebLogic Server applications to Azure Kubernetes Service

 - Are there JARs added to the server classpath?

-These customizations need to be captured in the container image being run by AKS.
-In the case of the pre-built Azure Marketplace offer, such customizations are best handled by creating a custom container image and making it available in Azure Container Registry, then pointing to that registry at deployment time.
+You need to capture these customizations in the container image run by AKS.
+For the prebuilt Azure Marketplace offer, such customizations are best handled by creating a custom container image and making it available in Azure Container Registry, then pointing to that registry at deployment time.
 For more information, see Image selection.
 If you're using the operator directly, see JVM memory and Java option environment variables.

 Determine whether Management over REST is used

 If the lifecycle of your application includes using Management over REST, you need to capture which ports are used to access the REST API and determine how they are authenticated and exposed.
 After migration, you'll need to ensure that these same ports and authentication mechanisms are exposed so your application lifecycle can operate in a similar fashion as before the migration.
 For more information, see Administering Oracle WebLogic Server with RESTful Management Services.

 The only domain home source type where it makes sense to continue to use management over REST is Domain in PV.
 It's possible to use it with the other domain home source types, but changes made are ephemeral and don't persist across pod restarts.